fluxcd/helm-operator/docs/how-to/upgrade-to-beta.md

 # Upgrade from alpha (<=0.4.0) to beta

-The Helm operator has undergone changes that necessitate some changes to custom resources, and the deployment of the operator itself.
+The Helm Operator has undergone changes that necessitate some changes to custom resources, and the deployment of the operator itself.

-The central difference is that the Helm operator now works with resources of the kind `HelmRelease` in the API version `flux.weave.works/v1beta1`, which have a different format to the custom resources used by the old Helm operator (`FluxHelmRelease`).
+The central difference is that the Helm Operator now works with resources of the kind `HelmRelease` in the API version `flux.weave.works/v1beta1`, which have a different format to the custom resources used by the old Helm Operator (`FluxHelmRelease`).

 Here are some things to know: